sundusasif/large-data-website/ia/user-testing-report.md

 ### Minor, Annoying, Won’t Hinder Completion
 - There should be a search bar where user can type in their query and get to the result faster

-- The rotating carousel should have clear information of the page that they are being linked to as users want to find information on it.
+- The rotating carousel should have clear information of the page that it is being linked to as users want to find information on it.